Shelton-B/se_project_react/README.md

 ## Overview

-- The WTWR (What To Wear Right) app is designed to help users find suitable clothing based on the current weather conditions.
+- The WTWR (What To Wear) app is designed to help users find suitable clothing based on the current weather conditions.
 The app will feature a set of clothing cards, a weather API integration, and modals for garment and image viewing.

 ## Features